benfgit/falcon-core-linux/docs/manual/installation.rst

 the different git repository (or local folder) containing the extension.
 This extension needs to contain a CMake.
 This solution allows to use a specific version of an extension by adding a tag version in the option.
-The core extension are listed in the extension.yaml at the root of the repository.

-The CmakeList.txt will read the extension.txt file described below :
+The CmakeList.txt will read the extensions.txt file described below :

 .. code-block::